 The Company's fixed assets include certain plants and warehouses and a substantial quantity of machinery and equipment, most of which is general purpose machinery and equipment using tools and fixtures and in many instances having automatic control features and special adaptations.
 The Company's plants, warehouses, machinery and equipment are in good operating condition, are well maintained, and substantially all of its facilities are in regular use.
 The Company considers the present level of fixed assets along with planned capital expenditures as suitable and adequate for operations in the current business environment.
-At December 31, 2003, the Company operated a total of 93 plants and warehouses of which (a) the locations in the U.S. had approximately 2.1 million square feet, of which .9 million square feet were leased; and (b) the locations outside the U.S. had approximately 2.6 million square feet, of which 1.4 million square feet were leased.
+At December 31, 2004, the Company operated a total of 97 plants and warehouses of which (a) the locations in the U.S. had approximately 1.9 million square feet, of which 0.7 million square feet were leased; (b) the locations outside the U.S. had approximately 2.9 million square feet, of which 1.6 million square feet were leased; and (c) the square footage by segment was approximately 3.9 million square feet and 0.9 million square feet for interconnect products segment and cable products segment, respectively.